What are the many types of academic reference?

 Anyone that’s ever had to write an academic essay or create an academic presentation will know that it’s important to include citations, references and a references list in that assignment to guarantee correct academic conduct.
 However, because there are so many referencing styles in use, and because how citations and references are formed can be fairly rule-dependent, many students often struggle with accuracy when referencing – which could leave them open to accusations of plagiarism and more general academic misconduct.

 To help students in this area, we’ve created many short readers on referencing such as this reader about references and reference lists.
 In Chapter 1, we explore the basics of a reference, introducing some key variation based on the referencing style and source type being used.
 Following this, Chapter 2 provides comprehensive instructions for how to accurately write references, with Chapter 3 focusing more specifically on the creation, ordering and layout of academic reference lists.
 If you’re ready to study, continue reading…

 What is a reference?

-If you completed our short course on citation types, you should already know that any time a writer wishes to include facts, examples, evidence, ideas, opinions or claims from another author and source, that writer should create an in-text citation in their work that tells the reader where that information came from.
+If you completed our short reader on citation types, you should already know that any time a writer wishes to include facts, examples, evidence, ideas, opinions or claims from another author and source, that writer should create an in-text citation in their work that tells the reader where that information came from.
 However, because citations are intended to be brief, they do not contain all of the source details that are necessary for other researchers to successfully locate that source.

 Correspondingly, end-text references are longer pieces of text that are placed at the end of an assignment within a reference list.
 Such references are used to inform the reader of the sources that were cited in that assignment or published work, providing source details such as the authors’ names, the year of publication, the title of the book or journal article and the name of the publisher: